 Decisions of the Station management with respect to the Promotion are final.

-One hundred (100) winner(s) will be selected in a random drawing of all eligible online entries received.
+One hundred (100) winner(s) will be selected in a random drawing of all eligible online entries received prior to the end of the Entry Period.

 Odds of winning depend upon the number of eligible online entries received.